Aquarius (constellation): Planetary systems

 There are several more single-planet systems in Aquarius.
 HD 210277, a magnitude 6.63 yellow star located 21.29 parsecs from Earth, is host to one known planet: HD 210277 b.
 The 1.23 Jupiter mass planet orbits at nearly the same distance as Earth orbits the Sun—1.1 AU, though its orbital period is significantly longer at around 442 days.
 HD 210277 b was discovered earlier than most of the other planets in Aquarius, detected by the radial velocity method in 1998.
 The star it orbits resembles the Sun beyond their similar spectral class; it has a radius of 1.1 solar radii and a mass of 1.09 solar masses.
 HD 212771 b, a larger planet at 2.3 Jupiter masses, orbits host star HD 212771 at a distance of 1.22 AU.
 The star itself, barely below the threshold of naked-eye visibility at magnitude 7.6, is a G8IV (yellow subgiant) star located 131 parsecs from Earth.
 Though it has a similar mass to the Sun—1.15 solar masses—it is significantly less dense with its radius of 5 solar radii.
 Its lone planet was discovered in 2010 by the radial velocity method, like several other exoplanets in the constellation.

 As of 2013, there were only two known multiple-planet systems within the bounds of Aquarius: the Gliese 876 and HD 215152 systems.
 The former is quite prominent; the latter has only two planets and has a host star farther away at 21.5 parsecs.
 The HD 215152 system consists of the planets HD 215152 b and HD 215152 c orbiting their K0-type, magnitude 8.13 sun.
 Both discovered in 2011 by the radial velocity method, the two tiny planets orbit very close to their host star.
 HD 215152 c is the larger at 0.0097 Jupiter masses (still significantly larger than the Earth, which weighs in at 0.00315 Jupiter masses); its smaller sibling is barely smaller at 0.0087 Jupiter masses.
 The error in the mass measurements (0.0032 and respectively) is large enough to make this discrepancy statistically insignificant.
 HD 215152 c also orbits further from the star than HD 215152 b, 0.0852 AU compared to 0.0652.

-On 23 February 2017, NASA announced that ultracool dwarf star TRAPPIST-1 in Aquarius has seven Earth-like rocky planets.
-Of these, as many as four may lie within the system's habitable zone, and may have liquid water on their surfaces.
+In February 2017, NASA announced that the ultracool dwarf star TRAPPIST-1 in Aquarius, and has seven Earth-sized planets.
+Of these, as many as three may lie within the habitable zone, and may have liquid water on their surfaces.
 The discovery of the TRAPPIST-1 system is seen by astronomers as a significant step toward finding life beyond Earth.